-One of the best features is Dyson's "Pneumatic" floor head that automatically adjusts depending on the type of floor.
-This can save time if your home has a mixture of carpet and hardwood floors, as you won't need to replace the head.
-It's also great if you have rugs on your hardwood floors, as you can transfer between each surface without stopping.
+One of the best features is Dyson’s “Pneumatic” floor head that automatically adjusts depending on the type of floor.
+This can save time if your home has a mixture of carpet and hardwood floors, as you won’t need to switch the head.
+It’s also great if you have rugs on your hardwood floors, as you can transfer between each surface without stopping.

-The floor head provides excellent pickup on hardwood floors, while being low profile for cleaning under furniture.
-It's powerful enough to get rid of dirt stuck between floorboards and can also handle larger debris.
+The floor head provides excellent pickup on both hardwood and laminate floors, while being low profile for cleaning under furniture.
+It’s powerful enough to get rid of dirt stuck between floorboards and can also handle larger debris.